Eqcell/make-xls-model/README.md

 ## Requirements

-The script is executed in [Anaconda](https://store.continuum.io/cshop/anaconda/) environment.
+The script is executed in [Anaconda](https://store.continuum.io/cshop/anaconda/) environment, we use Python 3.5.

 Formal requirements.txt is to follow.

 ## Interface
 ```python mxm.py <xlfile> [-M | -U]```